Gavin Turk: Awards

-In 2001, Turk was awarded the Jack Goldhill Sculpture Prize for his work 'Bag' (2000) by the Royal Academy of Arts, London, who in 2007 also awarded him the Charles Wollaston award for his work 'Dumb Candle' (2007), a carving of a candle made from the top of an old broom handle.
+In 2001, Turk was awarded the Jack Goldhill Sculpture Prize for his work Bag (2000) by the Royal Academy of Arts, London, who in 2007 also awarded him the Charles Wollaston award for his work Dumb Candle (2007), a carving of a candle made from the top of an old broom handle.

 Professorship

-Gavin Turk was awarded an Honorary Doctorate in Arts, University of East London in 2010.
-Turk held the post of Professor of Art and Design 2012 - 2020 at Bath Spa University.
+Turk was awarded an honorary doctorate in Arts, University of East London in 2010.
+He held the post of professor of Art and Design 2012–2020 at Bath Spa University.